Sharon Louden: Public works

 Louden has worked in the realm of public art since 1998.
 Her work often includes industrial materials that are transformed to resemble forms in nature, including movement that references the human body.
-Public Art projects include "Reflecting Tips" in Sunnyvale, California (1999-2008), "Shag Pools" in Shafer, Minnesota (2015), "Untitled" in Houston, Texas (2017), and "Windows: Reflections of Mabrey" in Oklahoma City, Oklahoma (2020).
-In 2013, Louden was commissioned by the Connecticut Department of Community and Economic Development Art in Public Spaces Program for a site-specific large-scale installation located in Oak Hall at the University of Connecticut, entitled "Merge at University of Connecticut".
+Permanent public art projects include "Reflecting Tips" in Sunnyvale, California (1999–2008), "Untitled" in Houston, Texas (2017), "Windows: Reflections of Mabrey" in Oklahoma City, Oklahoma (2020), and "Windows of Freedom Tower" in Miami, FL (2025).
+In 2013, Louden was commissioned by the Connecticut Department of Community and Economic Development Art in Public Spaces Program for a permanent site-specific large-scale installation located in Oak Hall at the University of Connecticut, entitled "Merge at University of Connecticut".

 Louden has also made temporary public art installations, such as "Tangled Tips" at Metro Tech business park in Brooklyn, NY, through the Public Art Fund in 2000.